itscarlosrufo/e2e-ts-gql-workshop/README.md

 };
 ```

-With the help of TypeScript, fix it and test it!
+👌 With the help of TypeScript, fix and test it!

 ## Step 👽 Create a REST API based on GraphQL

-Checkout
+👉 Checkout

 ```
 git checkout server-step-5
 ```

-Install dependencies & run the server
+👉 Install dependencies & run the server

 ```
+npm install
-npm install && npm run dev
+npm run dev
 ```

-Explore the GraphQL API
+👍 Explore the GraphQL API
 [http://localhost:4000/graphql](http://localhost:4000/graphql)
-Explore the REST API
+🤙 Explore the REST API
 [http://localhost:4000/rest](http://localhost:4000/rest)

-Explore the codebase
+👌 Explore the codebase
 Take a look at the _servers_ folder, the rest is same that last step!

 GraphQL 💜 REST